smokingpun/smokingpun.github.io/_posts/2014-01-24-What-Makes-a-Good-Content-Strategist.markdown

 ---
 layout: post
 title:  "What Makes a Good Content Strategist?
 My Attempts to Level Up"
-date:   2013-12-04
+date:   2014-01-24
 categories: blog
 excerpt: One thing I really like about content strategy is that 'imposter syndrome' still isn't a big deal.
 Yes, there are some established names in the field, but not many.
-True, there are some good books, but not a whole bookshelf of them.
+True, there are some good books, but not a whole bookcase of them.
 People are coming into the discipline all the time from various backgrounds.
 People are also 'doing' content strategy all the time without realising it or at least being thanked for it.
 ---

 <p>
 One thing I really like about content strategy is that 'imposter syndrome' still isn't a big deal.
 Yes, there are some established names in the field, but not many.
-True, there are some good books, but not a whole bookshelf of them.
+True, there are some good books, but not a whole bookcase full of them.
 People are coming into the discipline all the time from various backgrounds.
 People are also 'doing' content strategy all the time without realising it or at least being thanked for it.
 </p>
 <h3>What skills does a content strategist need?</h3>
 <p>
 However, as with any discipline, there are some skills that are more important than others.
 I figured that a content strategist should probably have a passing familiarity with copywriting, editing, social media, management, UX and so on.
 So far, so good.
 However, what I realised I didn't have – and probably should – was more of an understanding of what developers and designers were up to.
 The problem was I'd been spoilt: I've known some great developers and designers who totally get content.
-But this scenario was probably not one that would always be true, and in any case, I shouldn't be so lazy.
+But this scenario was probably not one that would always be true and, in any case, I shouldn't be so lazy.
 Or at least lazily accepting of cultural stereotypes that equate coding with guys.
 </p>
 <h3>Why coding is a bit like proofreading</h3>
 <p>